 I use social media for a lot of my advocacy, marketing, and community building.
 Tik Tok has really gotten the students excited, and I guess they have been sharing the videos with their parents and teachers because I’ve been getting TONS of positive feedback from parents, administrators, and teachers about the Tik Tok videos.

 The most difficult part of using social media as a way of advocating for your program is just getting people to follow it initially.
-Once you get them following you, though, it is an awesome method for disseminating info on why your program is awesome.
-My administrators and superintendent LOVE following the library on social media.
-Students and parents also love it.
+Once you get them following you, though, it is an awesome method for disseminating info on why your program is critical and successful.
 You can get more specific info on my social media use on these two blog posts: Getting Students to Follow Your Insta and Amping Up my Social Media Game.

 When posting on Instagram, I pretty much post about EVERYTHING positive thing I can think of.
 I post about new resources (making sure to share photos of students using the resources, not just the resources themselves).
-I post about when I do PD sessions, or when I present at conferences.
+I post about when I do PD sessions.
 I post about when we’ve earned grants.
 I post about when the library has been featured in the newspapers or yearbooks.
 Brag, Brag, Brag!!
 There is no room for shyness or humility here :).

 Verbal and Face-to-Face